Solo Show Now On

 All original pieces of artwork are for sale.
-Please contact me directly for further information
+Please contact Shema directly for further information.

-Prints and other products can be purchased through the website
+Prints and other products of artwork can be purchased through the website.

 Creative illustrative artist producing art inspired by my local community in Romford, Essex and beyond.